nanovazquez/reactjs-training/exercise-4/README.md

 ### Files structure

-React and Redux don't have opinions on how you put files into folders.
+React &andRedux don't have opinions on how you put files into folders.
 There are a few common strategies that have their own props/cons:

 * **Rails-style:** separate folders for “actions”, “constants”, “reducers”, “containers”, and “components”.
-This is the most common strategy in startup guides and documentation, but it doesn't age well nor it helps you during refactoring a component and its actions/reducers.
+This is the most common strategy in startup guides and documentation, but it doesn't age well, nor it helps you while refactoring a component and its actions/reducers.

     ```
     /src